Dragon's Heart Hospital: Background

 Chief Executive of Cardiff and Vale UHB Len Richards confirmed that the health board had carried out modelling and predictions of patient number scenarios, aided by research from Imperial College, London.
 As a result of that research, they felt it necessary to expand capacity in the Cardiff and Vale of Glamorgan area through a large field hospital.
 The Millennium Stadium was established as an early candidate for the field hospital as the UK's fourth largest stadium and the largest in Wales, and the site was designed and made operational in under two weeks in March.
 The project required 5,000 planning hours, 650 contractors and 30 members of the armed forces.

 The project involved £8m in capital spending from Welsh Government, and involvement from Cardiff Council, Cardiff and Vale University Health Board, the Welsh Rugby Union (WRU), the Millennium Stadium, and NHS Wales.
-However it has been stated that where capacity is available, the facility will be open to patients from other health boards across Wales.
+However it was stated that where capacity was available, the facility would have been open to patients from other health boards across Wales.

 Details

 The first 330-bed spaces were completed on 11 April, and handed over by the Main Contractor, ES Global Ltd, to the client, Cardiff and Vale University Health Board.

 It opened for service on 13 April 2020.
 Facilities available include mobile X-ray and CT scanners, and the stadium has opened both the playing surface and directors boxes for use as treatment space.
 The home and away dressing rooms were repurposed to serve as office spaces.
 A police cell in the under-course of the stadium had also been made available.
 Cardiff Arms Park was being utilised as part of the Dragon's Heart Hospital and had seen flooring laid upon the artificial turf.
 The site had end-of-life pathway care for those facing a critical prognosis.
 NHS Wales chief executive Dr Andrew Goodall stated that the hospital, combined with other regional field hospitals in Wales, would serve to double the service's bed capacity and increase the number by around 6,000.

 The primary focus was on patients coming to the end of their illness and those recovering to return home, allowing more capacity to become available within intensive care wards elsewhere for critical patients.
 However, there would also be patients on palliative care plans located at the site.
 The WRU worked with the Vale Resort in Hensol to make a further 255 patient space available at its training ground site in the Vale of Glamorgan, to open on 27 April.
 That site included eight wards and food supplied from the adjacent hotel.
 The Hensol Castle Distillery provided hand sanitiser on that site.